Before you change your primary domain

 Changing your primary domain isn't always necessary.
 Depending on how you want to use the domain, you might be able to simply add it as a domain or domain alias.
 If you do decide to change your primary domain, there are some issues you need to consider first.

-If after considering all the issues listed below and you still want to change your primary domain, go to Change your primary domain from the Admin console.
+First, make sure changing your primary domain is supported for your type of managed Google account.
+Then, after considering all the issues listed below, you still want to change your primary domain, go to Change your primary domain from the Admin console.

 When do I need to change my primary domain?